 New Zealand is without a doubt a year-round holiday destination and there really isn’t a bad time to visit.
 It just comes down to expectations and what you’re hoping to get from your visit.
-In this article we’ll explain some of the things you need to consider when planning a New Zealand trip so that you can decide when is best for you.
+In this article we’ll give you some travel tips and explain some of the things you need to consider when planning a New Zealand holiday.
+That way, you can decide when is the best time for you.

-What and when is shoulder season in New Zealand
+When is peak season and shoulder season in New Zealand?

-Peak/high season: Summer (December to February) is the holiday high season for both New Zealanders and international visitors which makes it the busiest time of the year for travel.
+Peak/high season: Summer (December to February) is the holiday season for New Zealanders and also the peak tourism season for international visitors which makes it the busiest time of the year for travel.

 Off/low season: Winter (June to August) in New Zealand is the low season.
 While the overall number of tourists is down, winter is still popular with visitors keen to make the most of our excellent ski fields.